 Society preaches to ‘follow your dreams,’ but when it comes to the working world, that can be inevitably difficult.
 As ideal as it would be to have the perfect job, anyone who’s carried a nine-to-five knows that you’re inevitably going to be frustrated by your current career—regardless of how many benefits, perks, and good moments there are.

 Work can be difficult, there’s no question about that.
-From dealing with arrogant bosses, to having an overwhelming workload or low pay, there are a myriad of reasons to want to quit your job.
+From dealing with arrogant bosses to having an overwhelming workload or low pay, there is a myriad of reasons to want to quit your job.

 In a recent study, 62% of people surveyed said that they would increase their job search efforts in 2019.
 If you feel that this statistic relates to you, or you’ve been seriously thinking about leaving in pursuit of something better, here are some legitimate reasons to quit your job.

 1. You’re in a hostile or biased environment.

 If your workplace isn’t welcoming or creates an environment of fear, unhealthy competition, or any racism, sexism, ageism, etc. you have every right to walk out.
 The workplace should never be a place where you feel unwelcome, unwanted, or unsafe.